 Final Thoughts

-As always, if you have any questions on how to avoid fuel surcharges, or if we’ve missed any airlines or regions, please respond in the comments below.
+If you have any questions on how to avoid fuel surcharges, or if we’ve missed any airlines or regions, please let us know in the comments below.

 For rates and fees of the cards mentioned in this post, please visit the following links: British Airways Visa Signature® Card (Rates & Fees)